wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-safety.md

 ## Next steps

-- For an 8100 device, go to [Install your StorSimple 8100 device](storsimple-8100-hardware-installation.md).
+- For an 8100 device, go to [Install your StorSimple 8100 <!-- deleted by customization device](/documentation/articles/storsimple-8100-hardware-installation) --><!-- keep by customization: begin --> device](storsimple-8100-hardware-installation.md) <!-- keep by customization: end -->.

-- For an 8600 device, go to [Install your StorSimple 8600 device](storsimple-8600-hardware-installation.md).
+- For an 8600 device, go to [Install your StorSimple 8600 <!-- deleted by customization device](/documentation/articles/storsimple-8600-hardware-installation) --><!-- keep by customization: begin --> device](storsimple-8600-hardware-installation.md) <!-- keep by customization: end -->.